wearefrank/frank-gateway/README.md

 - kind-ingress -> deploys APISIX as a Kubernetes ingress on a local cluster using Kind [instructions](deployment-examples/kind-ingress/README.md)
 - rancher -> deploys APISIX as a Kubernetes ingress on the WAF rancher cluster [instructions](deployment-examples/rancher/README.md)

+### Custom plugins
+Custom plugins have been created for the Frank!Gateway enhancing the functionality.

+The following plugins have been created:
+1) FSC plugin
+2) SOAP action router
+3) OIDC client

-### FSC plugin
+#### FSC plugin
-All other directories and files are part of the `fsc plugin` created for the Frank API Gateway.

 The FSC plugin:
 - Can act as a Inway in a FSC NLX group
 - Can combine the FSC NLX Inway with different APISIX plugins

-Detailed documentation on the FSC plugin and how to run and test the FSC plugin locally can be found [here](FSC-NLX.md)
+Detailed documentation on the FSC plugin and how to run and test the FSC plugin locally can be found [here](deployment-examples/fsc/FSC-NLX.md)

+#### SOAP action router
+APISIX can create routing rules based on HTTP headers.
+However, within SOAP the specific operation is determined by the SOAP action, this SOAP action can either be in a HTTP header, Content-Type header or body.
+The plugin can extract the SOAP action and trigger the router enabling the possibility to create routes per SOAP action.

+Detailed documentation on the SOAP action router can be found [here](deployment-examples/docker-compose/README.md)

+#### OIDC client
+APISIX has existing OpenID connect and JWT plugins, but these plugins are for protecting routes.
+In these plugins the clients of APISIX need to authenticate and APISIX checks the access tokens.
+The OIDC client plugin enables the Frank!Gateway to a OIDC client that can authenticate with a external IDP and use the client_credentials flow to authenticate with a upstream.

+Detailed documentation on the OIDC client can be found here [here](deployment-examples/oidc-client/OIDC-client.md)